 All of my most popular posts on Pinterest have one thing in common – all of them are lengthy and very informative.
 I mean, VERY.
 Very often bloggers are afraid to invest an actual work in the blog posts but, hey, it’s what makes them so popular!

-As I already described before, most of my popular posts were written based on a big research and huge time investment.
+As I already described before, most of my popular posts were written based on loads of research and huge time investment.

 3. Translate complicated info into simple steps